prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Object Detector/README.md

 ## Short description of package/script

 - The program draws a green rectangle around the object you want it to find in the image.
+It does this using the OpenCV library and the program requires two images as input.
+The first image is of the object you want the program to detect and the second image is the image in which you want to detect the object.
 - OpenCV